alphagov/smart-answers/doc/flow-definition.md

 ##### `on_response(&block)`

 * These blocks are intended to be used to store user responses on a `calculator` state variable.
 They are a [relatively new addition to the DSL][introduction-of-on-response-blocks].
-* These blocks are called  after the user response has been parsed from the request path and before any of the `next_node_calculation` blocks are executed.
+* These blocks are called after the question/outcome template has been rendered and after the user response has been parsed from the request path, but before any of the `next_node_calculation` blocks are executed.
 * The parsed response is passed to the block as the only argument and by convention is named `response`.
 * The block return value is not used and no state variable is stored.